Hearts of the West (1925 film)

-Hearts of the West is a 1925 American silent Western film directed and coproduced by Ward Lascelle, written by Arthur Henry Gooden and starring Lester Cuneo and real life wife Francelia Billington.
+Hearts of the West is a 1925 American silent Western film directed and co-produced by Ward Lascelle, written by Arthur Henry Gooden and starring Lester Cuneo and real life wife Francelia Billington.
 Cuneo also coproduced with Lascelle.

 It is possibly a lost film.
 A printed American Film Institute catalogue shows it held in the Library of Congress collection but the LOC online database shows no holdings.

 Plot summary

 A ranch foreman is fired because he whipped a horse.
 He then decides to join a gang of rustlers.
 His sister rescues him from a potential life of crime.
 The sister and ranch owner fall for each other.